neptune-ai/neptune-client/README.md

 ## Flexible metadata store for MLOps, built for research and production teams that run a lot of experiments.
 Neptune is a lightweight solution designed for:
 * **Experiment tracking:** log, display, organize, and compare ML experiments in a single place.
-* **Model registry:** version, store, manage, and query trained models, and model-building metadata.
+* **Model registry:** version, store, manage, and query trained models and model-building metadata.
 * **Monitoring ML runs live:** record and monitor model training, evaluation, or production runs live.
 &nbsp;